 Rachel Parker attended the virtual section business meeting of the European Psychiatric Associations’ Section of Suicidology and Suicide Prevention (based in Strasborg).
 The focus was on planning future projects that help to both assess and address the current challenges in suicidology and suicide prevention stemming from the current Covid-19 global crisis.

 Hannah Littlecott has accepted a temporary part-time position working with Professor Eva Rehfuess at LMU Munich.
-The project, which will run until March 2021, will develop an evidence ecosystem for COVID-19.
+The project, which which ran until March 2021, will develop an evidence ecosystem for COVID-19.
 It will undertake several rapid reviews focused on actions to prevent the spread of COVID-19 in different settings.

 Strictly Necessary Cookies